 If you have made contributions to the UK National Insurance or any other pension schemes in the EEA or non-EEA countries in the course of your working life, you can make a claim from your country of residence.
 The following are the steps to find out how can expats claim UK state pension.

 Step 1: Establish the Different Pensions You Enrolled

 Apart from your state pension, you may have had a workplace pension, personal pension and state pensions from other countries.

 Step 2: Get the Pension Statements

 This will help you establish how much you contributed and the amounts due to you from each pension fund.
 For the UK state pension, you can easily get the State Pension statement.

 Step 3: Make A Claim

-For you to claim UK state pension, you must be within 4 months to the state pension age.
+For you to claim UK state pension abroad, you must be within 4 months to the state pension age.
 If your age qualifies, contact the International Pension Centre or send them the claim on email or post.

 For claims involving state pensions from other countries that you contributed, check out the following scenarios: